smcasillas1/Capstone/README.md

      2. Created data frame for parsed data
      3. Removed Zip Code column since it's out of scope of this project
      4. Added State Name to add Parent level Hiearchy of the Cities and Counties
+     5. Created column city_size based on criteria using FOR LOOP and Conditional Statement**
-     5. Export content into a .csv
+     6. Export content into a .csv

 ## Data Analysis Process